Ennea/wishing-well/README.md

 ### How do I use Wishing Well for multiple accounts?

-Just use Wishing Well like you normally would, but using the feedback or event URL for your other accounts as well.
+Just use Wishing Well like you normally would, but logging into your other accounts for each use as well.
 The wish history data includes your UID, and Wishing Well will automatically store the wish history for multiple accounts separately.
 When it has saved data for multiple UIDs, it will allow you to select the UID you want to view the statistics and wish history for.

 ### How does Wishing Well get my wish history?